How to file your income taxes

 • Employed income (รายได้จากการทำงาน): Salaries and employment bonuses are taxed at progressive rates of 0–35%

-• Self-employed income (รายได้จากการประกอบอาชีพอิสระ): Self-employed workers must pay income tax on their earnings at the same rates as employees.
+• Self-employed income (รายได้จากการประกอบอาชีพอิสระ): Self-employed workers must pay income tax on their earnings at the same rates as employees, but allowable deductions depend on the type of income.

-• Business income (รายได้จากธุรกิจ): Businesses in Thailand are not subject to income tax.
+• Business income (รายได้จากธุรกิจ): Incorporated businesses in Thailand are not subject to income tax.
 Companies instead pay corporate tax on profits.
 The standard corporate tax rate is 20%.
 Companies with lower profits can benefit from a reduced rate of 15%.

 • Savings and investments: Interest on bank deposits, dividends, and investments are subject to income tax.
 If you earned less than ฿20,000 in interest from a Thai account, this can be excluded from your tax return.
 Tax credits are available against dividend income from locally incorporated companies.